 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-The addition of tamari (a gluten-free soy sauce) gives this recipe an umami flavor and is easier to find than vegan worcestershire sauce.
+- Tamari.
+This gluten-free soy sauce gives this recipe an umami flavor and is easier to find than vegan worcestershire sauce.
 Feel free to use regular soy sauce if you don’t need a gluten-free recipe.

-If you don’t want to make your own glaze for the topping, you could also use store-bought BBQ sauce, instead.
-Or use ketchup as the base, to replace the tomato paste and maple syrup.
+If you don’t want to make your own glaze for the topping, you could use store-bought BBQ sauce or ketchup, instead.
+(Or omit it completely and just serve the loaf with gravy.)

 How to Make Vegan Meatloaf